A-posteriori-steered $p$-robust multigrid and domain decomposition methods with optimal step-sizes for mixed finite element discretizations of elliptic problems: Introduction

 In this work, we present two solvers for mixed finite element discretizations: a multigrid solver and a domain decomposition solver.
 Our analysis is however, unified, since our domain decomposition solver fits within our multigrid setting.
 One iteration of our multigrid solver consists in a V-cycle with zero pre- and solely one post-smoothing step with additive Schwarz (block-Jacobi) as a smoother and \emph{optimal levelwise step-sizes} given by line search at the error correction stage, see e.g., Heinrichs~\cite{Heinrichs_88_line_relaxation_MG}.
 This, as in Miraçi, Papež, and Vohralík~\cite{Mir_Pap_Voh_lambda} for conforming finite elements, leads to the following {\em Pythagorean formula} for the decrease of the algebraic error in each step:

 where $i$ is the solver iteration counter, $\dif$ is the diffusion tensor, $j \in \{0, \ldots, J \}$ is the level counter, $\u_J $ is the (unknown) exact algebraic solution, $\u_J^i$ denotes the current iterate, $\u_J^{i+1}$ is the iterate that is being computed via $\brho_j^i$, the levelwise smoothing corrections, and $\lambda_j^i$ are the levelwise optimal step-sizes.
 In particular, formula~\eqref{intro_formula} gives a \emph{computable levelwise decrease} of the (square of the) algebraic error by the factors $ \big(\lambda_j^i\big\|\dif^{-1/2}\brho_j^i\big\|\big)^2 $.
-This naturally defines a built-in (no additional construction is required) a~posteriori estimator $\etalg$, representing a guaranteed lower bound of the algebraic error $\big\|\dif^{-1/2}(\u_J - \u_J^{i})\big\|$ on step $i$.
+This naturally defines a built-in (no additional construction is required) a~posteriori estimator $\etalg$, representing a guaranteed lower bound of the algebraic error $\big\|\dif^{-1/2}(\u_J - \u_J^{i})\big\|$ on step $i$

 In this sense, we refer to the present algebraic solver as \emph{a-posteriori steered}.
 Moreover, one can use the block-smoothing structure of the solver and the definitions of $\lambda_j^i$ to further rewrite the estimator on the algebraic error as

 which localizes our estimate on the algebraic error with respect to mesh levels as well as with respect to vertex patches $\omaj$ on each level.
 This multigrid methodology is then used to define a two-level \emph{domain decomposition} method, where the subdomains are the overlapping patches of the coarsest level, a fine level solve is applied on each of them, and a coarse solver ensures uniform contraction.
 In particular, our methods do not need any additional smoothing steps or any damping/relaxation parameters which might require tuning.
 Details form the content of Theorem~\ref{thm_error_contr}.